ARTICLE I Section 1 - Name

 Section 2 - Dues

-- Regular, associate, and commercial members shall pay dues on an annual basis.
+a.
+Regular and Commercial members shall pay dues on an annual basis.

-The MISA Board shall consist of Officers, Directors and a Past President:
+The MISA Board shall consist of Officers, Directors and the immediate Past President:

-The elected Officers of this Association shall be:
+a.
+The officials of this Association elected each year shall be:

 Section 2 - Term of Office